Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 When the program starts, we are provided the arguments in those 2 parameters.

-Let’s take the example of the C compiler we use to run our programs, like this:
+Let’s take the example of the C compiler we use to compile our programs, like this:

 gcc hello.c -o hello

-If this was our program, we’d have argc being 4 and argv being an array containing
+If our program were invoked with those four arguments, we’d have argc equal to 4 and argv an array containing

 Let’s write a program that prints the arguments it receives: